jpaulm/javafbp-websockets/README.md

 General
 ---

 This project comprises some components which support WebSockets for JavaFBP, plus a test case to illustrate their use.
-The components are basically @tootallnate's AutobahnServerTest code, split into two JavaFBP components: WebSocketReceive and WebSocketRespond.
+The components are basically **@tootallnate**'s AutobahnServerTest code, split into two JavaFBP components: WebSocketReceive and WebSocketRespond.

 For more background information on JavaFBP, see the README on https://github.com/jpaulm/javafbp .